haziraf/ML-projects/README.md

 ## Modeling principles

-- Use chronological splits for forecasting; never shuffle future observations into training data.
+- Match validation to the inference setting: chronological splits for forecasting and stratified splits for the IID credit benchmark.
 - Fit preprocessing separately inside each validation fold.
 - Compare learned models with decision-relevant naive baselines.
 - Exclude fields that would not be known when a forecast is issued.
 - Preserve the retail hierarchy by forecasting at the bottom level and summing upward.
+- Select classification thresholds from training data rather than the final holdout.
-- Report uncertainty and limitations alongside point estimates.
+- Report uncertainty, subgroup evidence, and limitations alongside aggregate metrics.

 The checked-in results describe the supplied datasets and evaluation windows; they are not guarantees of future performance.
-The retail model does not currently receive future promotions, prices, holidays, stockouts, or campaign plans, while the daily-orders dataset lacks real calendar dates and contains only 60 rows.
+The retail model does not currently receive future promotions, prices, holidays, stockouts, or campaign plans.
+The daily-orders dataset lacks real calendar dates and contains only 60 rows.
+The German Credit dataset is a small legacy snapshot without timestamps or a current applicant-population benchmark, so external validation, calibration, legal review, and a formal fairness assessment are required before any operational consideration.

 ## License